Insulin (medication): United States

+Canada

+Canada, like many other industrialized countries, has price controls on the cost of pharmaceuticals.
+The Patented Medicine Prices Review Board ensures the price of patented medicine sold in Canada is "not excessive" and remains "comparable with prices in other countries."

+United Kingdom

-Insulin, and all other medications, are supplied free of charge to people with diabetes by the National Health Service in the countries of the United Kingdom.
+Insulin, and all other medications, are supplied free of charge to people who use it to manage their diabetes by the National Health Services of the countries of the United Kingdom.

+Sweden

+All types of insulin is free of charge to patients with insulin-treated diabetes.
+This includes peripherals for insulin administration as well as blood glucose monitoring devices.

 Regulatory status

+United States

 In March 2020, the FDA changed the regulatory pathway for approval of new insulin products.
 Insulin is regulated as a biologic rather than as a drug.
 The changed status gives the FDA more flexibility for approval and labeling.
 In July 2021, the FDA approved insulin glargine-yfgn (Semglee), a biosimilar product that contains the long acting analog insulin glargine.
 Insulin glargine-yfgn is interchangeable and less expensive than the reference product, insulin glargine (Lantus), which had been approved in 2000.
 The FDA requires that new insulin products are not inferior to existing insulin products with respect to reduction in hemoglobin A1c.